-The instructions on this page describe how to configure Bamboo to use a Subversion source repository.
+This page describes how to configure Bamboo to use a Subversion repository.

 - Either click Add Repository to add a new repository, or edit an existing repository configuration.